allenai/aries/README.md

 ## Dataset

-To download the dataset, run `aws s3 sync s3://ai2-s2-research-public/aries/ data/aries/`.
+To download the dataset, run `aws s3 sync --no-sign-request s3://ai2-s2-research-public/aries/ data/aries/`.
 Below, we provide an overview of the files contained in ARIES.

 `s2orc.tar.gz` contains the S2ORC (full-text) parses of papers with comment-aligned edits, can be extracted with `tar -C data/aries -xf data/aries/s2orc.tar.gz`.